sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/destinations/qdrant.md

 )
 ```

-Internally, dlt will use the `primary_key` (`document_id` in the example above) to generate a unique identifier (UUID) for each point in Qdrant.
+Internally, data_load_tool will use the `primary_key` (`document_id` in the example above) to generate a unique identifier (UUID) for each point in Qdrant.
 If the object with the same UUID already exists in Qdrant, it will be updated with the new data.
 Otherwise, a new point will be created.

 :::caution